Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 :doxy:`ProductKernel`          For a given set of kernels computes :math:`k(x,y) = k_1(x,y) \dots k_n(x,y)`
 :doxy:`NormalizedKernel`       Normalizes a given Kernel.
-:doxy:`ScaledKernel`           Scales a kernel by a fixed constant :doxy:`SubrangeKernel`         Weighted sum kernel for vector spaces.
-Every kernel receives only a subrange of the input :doxy:`MklKernel`              Weighted sum kernel for heterogenous type input tupels.
+:doxy:`ScaledKernel`           Scales a kernel by a fixed constant :doxy:`SubrangeKernel`         Weighted sum kernel for vector spaces; very kernel receives only a subrange of the input :doxy:`MklKernel`              Weighted sum kernel for heterogenous type input tuples;
-                               Every kernel recives one part of the input tuple.
-:doxy:`GaussianTaskKernel`     Specialization of the DiscreteKernel for multi task learning :doxy:`MultiTaskKernel`        Framework kernel for multi task learning with kernels
+                               Every kernel receives one part of the input tuple :doxy:`GaussianTaskKernel`     Specialization of the DiscreteKernel for multi task learning :doxy:`MultiTaskKernel`        Framework kernel for multi task learning with kernels
 =============================  ========================================================================================================================